smmehrab/Enlace-ChromeExtension/README.md

 # enlace
-A Link Manager, personal fun project, for the sake of managing hundreds of browser tab links in an organized manner.
+A Link Manager (Chrome Extension), that helps me to manage several links and reduce the number of tabs I open on my browser.